Read time: 3 mins

 Bath time can be overwhelming for some dogs due to the unfamiliar sensations of water and being handled.

-Once a bath is over, dogs might react by dashing around to release tension.
+Once the bath is over, the dog might react by dashing around to release tension.
 To minimise this reaction, ensure that bath time is as positive and gentle as possible, and follow it up with a rewarding play session.

 Managing a dog in the midst of a zoomies episode might seem challenging, but there are strategies you can employ to help your furry friend calm down: